Crypto Adoption Around the World: Malta

 Financial Services

 In the financial sector, cryptocurrencies have become a tool for streamlining transactions and reducing costs.
-Financial institutions and fintech companies like in Malta leverage blockchain technology to offer faster cross-border payments and innovative solutions, such as crypto-based lending and digital wallets.
+Financial institutions and fintech companies in Malta leverage blockchain technology to offer faster cross-border payments and innovative solutions, such as crypto-based lending and digital wallets.

 For example, in 2021, the Malta Financial Services Authority (MFSA) granted Crypto.com a Class 3 Virtual Financial Assets (VFA) License.
 This makes Crypto.com the first global cryptocurrency platform to receive this license.